Hood To Coast Washington – Event

 All participants are encouraged to wear high visibility colors during all hours.

-Music devices with speakers below the head are allowed.
+Music devices with speakers below the head or outside of the ear are allowed.

-- Headphones/buds or any other music devices on the head ARE NOTallowed.
+- Headphones/buds or any other music devices in the ear ARE NOTallowed.

 - Music must be at a sound level considered appropriate to both the general public and other participants.

 - Participants must still be able to hear instructions and general traffic noises.

 - If a Volunteer or Race Official deems the music too loud, the participant must turn down the volume immediately, failure to comply will result in immediate disqualification.

 - The race hires 10 people to patrol the entire course from 3 am – 9 pm.

 - Look for them with Race Official volunteer shirts, reflective vest, event radios, LED lights and headlamps.

 OPEN CONTAINER LAW